Best Of Aegean Turkey: Top Spots On The Turkish Aegean Coast

 The picturesque town of Bodrum is home to a vibrant nightlife, a crusader castle, and King Mausolus’ tomb, while the remainder of the shore boasts Roman and Byzantine ruins.

-Where Is The Turkish Aegean Coast?
+Where Is The Aegean Turkish Coast?

 Once upon a time, this entire coastline was full of small villages and fishing areas, pretty sleepy and devoid of huge hotels and party streets.
 Nowadays, that’s all changed, yet you can still find plenty of the olden days if you do your homework before visiting.
 It really all depends on what you want to experience while you’re there.